 Quarter to Three Feet – The Complete Theory

-Have you ever walked up and down the steps of one of those type of homes.
-There’s quite a large height gap between each step, they’re probably built like that to save money on materials.
-Going up is no big deal, but coming down is near impossible in the normal way of descending western style stairs.
+Have you ever walked up and down the steps of one of those type of homes?
+There’s quite a significant height gap between each step; they’re probably built like that to save money on materials.
+Going up is no big deal, but coming down is near impossible in the usual way of descending western-style stairs.

 If you descend in the traditional western way the heels of your feet land on the front edge of the step below making it a slow and uneasy descent.
 The most comfortable and quick route down is to spread your feet in a quarter to three stance.

 I believe from a very young age Thai girls (probably boys as well) develop this method to manoeuvre down the stilted house steps and the stance eventually becomes permanent.
-Nowadays there are more and more modern brick houses being built in Thailand’s villages and so quarter to three feet will slowly become a rare sight, and in many years to come possibly disappear completely.
+Nowadays there are more and more modern brick houses being built in Thailand’s villages and so a quarter to three feet will slowly become a rare sight, and in many years to come possibly disappear altogether.
 That’s my theory.
-Does it get your vote.
+Does it get your vote?

-Yesterday the voice started up again, this time louder, longer and much more personal.
+Yesterday the voice started up again, this time louder, more extended and much more personal.